AppliedMechanics-EAFIT/SolidsPy/docs/geometry_gmsh/README.md

-# Run a simple model
+# Creation of a simple geometry using Gmsh

-After downloading run an analysis in 3 easy steps ):
+We want to create a mesh for the following geometry

 ![Template for bilayer model.](../img/template_schematic.png)

-- Create the mesh using [Gmsh](http://gmsh.info/).

 The ``.geo`` file for this model is the following